TurboMair/UGATOE/content/UGATOE/Stats.md

-Speed - # of Dice - Type of Dice
+Speed - Number of dice to use for speed
-HP
+HP - Amount of health
 Magic - Mod.
 Spells
 Strength - Gear limit
 Charisma